Power Deposition on Tokamak Plasma-Facing Components: Introduction

 \subsection{Power deposition problem}

-To a first approximation, ignoring evidence for turbulent collective motion, the plasma that interacts with PFCs simply flows along lines of magnetic field.
-This is mainly a consequence of the individual motions of the charged particles within the plasma.
 Since the edge plasma is relatively cool, indicative temperature~$10$\,eV, yet the field is relatively high, indicative level~$5$\,T (in ITER), the typical ion gyro-radius is very small, $100$\,$\mu$m compared to a plasma minor radius measured in metres.
-To spread the power over as large an area as possible, it is therefore best to arrange the PFCs so that magnetic fieldlines are close to tangential incidence on their surfaces, see formulae for power deposition~$Q$ in \Sec{modelp}.
+Hence, as a consequence of the individual motions of the charged particles (ignoring turbulent collective effects), the plasma that interacts with PFCs simply flows along lines of magnetic field.
+To spread the power over as large an area as possible, it is therefore best to arrange the PFCs so that magnetic fieldlines are at close to tangential incidence on their surfaces, see formulae for power deposition~$Q$ in \Sec{modelp}.

 For a given field alignment and shallow angle of incidence, designing individual tile surfaces is relatively straightforward~\cite{Mc90Shap}.
 However, this is not a complete answer, in that firstly the fieldlines are are not strictly straight and secondly, the actual installation may differ substantially from the ideal, notably through the presence of gaps, and installation tolerances will allow minor misalignments.
 The gaps, where power might flow between the tiles/panels, are necessary to give clearances for installation and to allow for thermal expansion during discharges.
 Since the edges of the tiles, ie.\ those surfaces adjacent to the designed surfaces, are at nearly normal incidence to the field, they might have very high levels of power deposition unless nearby tiles were arranged to shadow them.
-However, it is also important to minimise the shadowing of one designed surface by another as this increases overall average power density.
+However, it is also important to minimise the shadowing of one designed surface by another as shadowing increases overall average power density.

-Further, particularly within a divertor geometry, it may be necessary to allow for fieldline curvature, and particularly for limiters, it may be necessary to treat a range of different field alignments, corresponding to different types of discharges and different times within a discharge.
+Further, particularly within a divertor geometry, it may be necessary to allow for fieldline curvature and ripple, whereas for limiters, it may be necessary to treat a range of different field alignments, corresponding to different types of discharges and different times within a discharge.
 Hence there is the need for software which can examine detailed designs of sets of tiles, ultimately defined using a CAD (Computer Aided Design) system, and their interaction with an accurate 3-D representation of the magnetic field.